foxlily95/All-About-God/README.md

         </h3>
         <img src="Screenshot 2024-10-04 142040.png" width="" height="" alt="Donations">
         <p>Through the initiatives of Jim Cancio and collaborate effort with the Chicago Filipino House Church under the International Churches of Christ in
-        Chicago, with their generous heart and kindness, boxes of donations will be given to ICOC Angeles City and ICOC Laguna.
+        Chicago, with their generous heart and kindness, boxes of donations will be given to the church members of ICOC Angeles City and ICOC Laguna in the
+        Philippines.
 As it is written in the Bible -
         <h4>2 Corinthians 9:7 Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.</h4>
         Thank you so much to all the people who without a hesitant donated these items to give joy and happiness to the recipients.. for God's glory</p>
    </div>